Introduction to Reading Lists

 - Drag and drop Reading Lists into course navigation section

 Reading Lists will now be accessible from your subject site menu.

-Within Reading Lists the left sidebar includes the following links:
+Within Reading Lists the navigation menu includes the following links:

 - Lists – Reading Lists’ home page that displays the list of reading lists you own, are a collaborator on and/or that you are watching.
 You can sort or filter the lists using the filters at the top of the page.